Cambridge International Academy THE OUR KIDS REVIEW

 Before the pandemic, the school catered to international and local high school students intent on applying to universities in Canada and overseas.
 The pandemic motivated Cambridge to expand its in-person and online courses to local elementary students, while maintaining its high school programs.

-Though the facilities are modest—“they lack the flashiness you might find at other private schools,” in the words of one parent—the school enhances the student experience with frequent outings to parks and other fun attractions.
+The lakeside location, along with the recreation center, enriches the student experience.
+Students go on frequent outings to the lakeside park and other fun attractions.
 Cambridge also enriches its educational offerings with a number of highly regarded educational tools, for example online learning platforms that accelerate math and literacy skills.

 “Our fundamental belief is that every student is capable of success if they receive customized programs supplemented with appropriate resources,” says Arff.
 “We’re always challenging them to reach their potential through AP courses, Reach Ahead credits, and outside competitions.
 For example, our school won two Zone Champion Awards for placing number one in the Durham Region for the Canadian Intermediate Mathematics and the Euclid Contest from Waterloo University’s Centre for Education in Mathematics and Computing.”